 Proprietary Right to a Cooperative Apartment: A Survival of the Socialist Legal Tradition in Polish Private Law

-European Parliament; University of Amsterdam - Centre for the Study of European Contract Law (CSECL)
+European Parliamentary Research Service; University of Amsterdam - Centre for the Study of European Contract Law (CSECL)

 November 3, 2012